Advanced Driver-Assistance Systems: A ubiquitous technology for the future of vehicles

 - By 2025, new Chinese vehicles are expected to feature similar growth levels of ADAS adoption, albeit around 25% less overall when compared to the US.
 By then, we forecast about 30% of new sold cars will have little to no ADAS features; 30% will have L1 features only, one third with L2 features, and the balance (5%) with L3 or higher.

 - On a global scale, we expect 14% of the world's vehicles to have no ADAS features by 2025, 40% with L1 features, 36% with L2 features, and 10% with L3 or higher features.
-All told, this is a dramatic rise from current levels, as demonstrated in the following graph.
+All things said, this is a dramatic rise from current levels, as demonstrated in the following graph.

 Due to regulatory requirements, we expect Europe to rapidly grow and lead overall ADAS features by 2025.
 In fact, EU regulations of ADAS features will make front facing cameras and radars standard equipment in all vehicles sold there by 2024.
 For example, we expect collision warning indicators to rise from 83% today to 100% by 2025.
 Similarly, auto speed limits will jump from 48% today to 100% for the same period.
 Lane departure prevention features will also double to 100% by 2025.

 As unit volumes increase, OEMs will increasingly seek out sensor designs and suppliers as ADAS features become increasingly standardized and commoditized, especially in Europe.
 But both US and China will demand significantly more ADAS features in the coming year.
-In turn, suppliers along the ADAS value chain must rethink their sources of differentiation, either in manufacturing scale or new products and software.
+In turn, suppliers along the ADAS value chain must rethink their sources of differentiation, either in manufacturing scale or new products and software .

 Moving forward, ADAS growth post COVID will depend on the feature level, according to our surveying model.
-For instance, L0-3 penetration will face a limited impact, while L4-5 will likely face delays as OEMs and their suppliers adjust their strategies to accommodate for downswings and changing demand as the global market moves towards full recovery.
+For instance, L0-3 penetration will face a limited impact, while L4-5 will likely face delays as OEMs and their suppliers adjust their strategies to accommodate for downswings and changing demand as the global market moves towards full recovery .

 As our study revealed, certain regions will suffer more than others.
 When asked what impact COVID will have on the outlook of L0-L3 adoption, US respondents reported a net negative impact of 13% of pre-COVID levels.
 Conversely, China respondents reported a net positive impact of 18%, followed by European respondents with a net positive impact of 8%.